 It’s up to you to get the best deal for your family and career when it’s time to move back to your home country.
 Here are a few tips to facilitate a successful repatriation process for your career.

 Well, think again.
-You have changed, as a person and as an employee.
-Your intercultural experience, language skills and exposure to other management styles and ways of doing business have added to your value as a professional.
+You’ve changed, as a person and as an employee.
+Your intercultural experience, language skills, and exposure to other management styles and ways of doing business have added to your value as a professional.
 You may not realize it but your expectations have also changed.
 In order to be content when you return home, you need to negotiate a successful repatriation package with your employer.

 The plain truth is that your company has invested a lot in you.
 On average, a global employee costs the employer twice as much a domestic employee.
 You are a valuable company asset and they don’t want to lose you.
 In this globalized economy, employers are realizing that repatriation issues need to be addressed.
 Otherwise, they risk losing your new skill set to another company, a frequent problem with repatriated employees.

 Companies with global staff often have a standard relocation package but repatriation packages are usually put together on a case-by-case basis.
 The more information you bring to the negotiating table, the more likely you are to walk away with a contract that meets your needs.
 Have the courage to ask for the benefits that are important to you; they may not be offered unsolicited.
 Here are some factors to consider when you negotiate a successful repatriation package.

 Your role in the company

 You should not be returning to your old, pre-deployment position.
 Your new post needs to have a similar management level and autonomy as your overseas post.
 You should have opportunities to use the new skills, knowledge, and networks acquired in your overseas assignments.